 The search result list is then communicated to the searcher.

-Parts of this patent application read like a snapshot of what the web was like before Google even used advertising.
-There’s a lot of optimism in the section labeled “Background of the Invention.”
+This patent application read like a snapshot of what the web was like before Google even used advertising.
+For example, there’s a lot of optimism in the section labeled “Background of the Invention.”
 Would Goto have been where Google is right now if things had gone a little differently?
 It’s hard to tell.